xmichelo/Beeftext/README.md

 ## Documentation
 ### End User

-No end-user documentation is available at the moment.
+The end user documentation is available as a [wiki](https://github.com/xmichelo/Beeftext/wiki) on the GitHub project page.

 ### Developer